 Research subjects are the perfect opportunity to explore your passions and make a contribution to change.

-Research subjects are undertaken for a number of reasons: completion of a capstone requirement; preparation for a PhD; a strong desire to investigate a specific topic in depth, focusing a number of elements of coursework learning into one specific area; general research training.
-You can question or an issue that is of interest to you in greater detail than usually presents in regular subject assignments.
-Up to 25% of subjects can be taken as research within the Master’s program (100 and 200 point programs)
+Research subjects are undertaken for a number of reasons: completion of a capstone requirement; preparation for a PhD; a strong desire to investigate a specific topic in depth; focusing a number of elements of coursework learning into one specific area; or general research training.
+You can question an issue that is of interest to you in greater detail than that which usually presents in regular subject assignments.
+Up to 25% of subjects can be taken as research within the Master’s program (100 and 200 point programs).

 Research subjects are independent, original endeavours of enquiry, guided by an academic supervisor, researching a topic relating to the environment and/or sustainability which culminates in the presentation of a written report for assessment.

 Industry-based research projects are distinguished by an opportunity to co-develop a research topic with an industry supervisor and a relevant academic supervisor, and to apply appropriate methodologies and analytical frameworks to interesting problems in real world contexts.

 Undertaking your research project

 With the support of a leading expert in the field, you will conceive and execute a project and make a novel contribution to knowledge with positive implications for environmental change.
 Through your independent research, you will develop skills and knowledge that will give you an edge in a competitive employment environment.